Public Safety Power Shutoff

 Pacific Gas and Electric (PG&E) have announced that, during certain weather conditions, they will shut down transmission lines that go through areas identified by the CPUC as elevated and extreme fire danger.
 The transmission lines may also impact areas that are NOT in the fire danger areas.

 Once transmission lines are shut down, PG&E must inspect every foot of their lines before turning the power back on.
-Estimates are that the power could be off between two to seven days.
+Estimates are that the power could be off between two and seven days.

 Preparing for extended power outages is not new.
 We live in earthquake country.
 Any earthquake could cause an extended power outage.
 Public Safety Power Shutoffs is just one more reason to prepare a backup power plan TODAY.